A Guide To Responsible Travel In Hoi An

 Jack’s Cat Cafe

 Make a reservation at Jack’s Cat Cafe for some furry cuddle time while you’re in Hoi An!
-The Vietnam Cat Welfare animal shelter welcomes guests to visit their cute inhabitants by reservation from 11 a.m. to 3 p.m., Tuesday through Saturday.
-Jack was the first kitty at the shelter where there are now over 60 cats that have been rescued from the streets!
-The entry fee of 100,000 VND (5 USD) includes a drink and allows you to play with the cats for at least an hour!
-Children under 12 may visit for free as long as they’re accompanied by an adult.
-Jack’s Cat Cafe also offers healthy vegan meals.
+The Vietnam Cat Welfare animal shelter welcomes guests to visit their cute inhabitants by reservation from 11 a.m. to 3 p.m.
+They are open Tuesday through Saturday.
+Jack was the first kitty at the shelter, there are now over 80 cats rescued from the streets!
+The entry fee of 100,000 VND (5 USD) includes a drink and allows you to play with the cats for at least an hour.
+Children under 12 visit for free as long as they’re accompanied by an adult.
+In addition, Jack’s Cat Cafe also offers healthy vegan meals.

-Join workshops to learn about traditional Vietnamese crafts
+Join Workshops and Learn about Traditional Vietnamese crafts

-Responsible travellers in Hoi An will be keen to learn about the local crafts heritage and have an abundance of options of providers who teach guests various art forms.
-Many of the fair trade shops in town also offer half-day courses where travellers can make their own lantern, jewellery, masks, and more.
+Responsible travellers in Hoi An are keen to learn about the local crafts heritage.
+Theyhave an abundance of options of providers teaching guests various art forms.
+Many of the fair trade shops in town also offer half-day courses.
+Here travellers can make their own lantern, jewellery, masks, and more.
 Read our full article on Craft Workshops in Hoi An.

 Vietnam Sustainable Space

-In the quiet neighbourhood that lives just behind the hectic Chua Cau Japanese Bridge is the Vietnam Sustainable Space.
-The community-based non-profit project was launched by two young Vietnamese who are passionate about sustainable development, conserving culture, and the environment.
-The Hoi An outpost functions as a meeting space, free-of-charge coworking cafe, and event space.
+In the quiet neighbourhood just behind the hectic Chua Cau Japanese Bridge lies Vietnam Sustainable Space.
+This community-based non-profit project was launched by two young Vietnamese.
+Both passionate about sustainable development, conserving culture, and the environment.
+The Hoi An outpost functions as a meeting space, free-of-charge co-working cafe, and event space.

-The community cafe is built on the honour policy, you can DIY your own herbal tea and slip 20,000 VND (1 USD) into the antique chest that serves as a makeshift cash register.
-In the bohemian outdoor garden, there’s a filter that taps into the water supply to sterilize water in order to make it healthy to drink.
-Anyone can stop by at any time and fill up their reusable water bottle absolutely for free.
-Vietnam Sustainable Space hopes this technology will catch on in Hoi An and more businesses will offer potable water to tourist in order to cut down on the ominous sales of plastic water bottles, and ultimately litter of said bottles in the precious Thu Bon River and East Vietnam Sea.
+The community cafe is built on the honour policy.
+Therefore DIY your own herbal tea and slip 20,000 VND (1 USD) into the antique chest serving as a makeshift cash register.
+In the bohemian outdoor garden, there’s a filter that taps into the water supply to sterilize water.
+Making it healthy to drink.
+So anyone can stop by and fill up their reusable water bottle absolutely for free.
+Vietnam Sustainable Space hopes this technology catches on in Hoi An, with more businesses offering potable water to tourists.
+Primarily in order to cut down on the ominous sales of plastic water bottles.
+Therefore ultimately reducing the litter of said bottles in the precious Thu Bon River and East Vietnam Sea.

-At Vietnam Sustainability Space local volunteers take shifts enlightening guests about environmental issues in Hoi An and selling ethically produced products that will make the perfect souvenir or gift.
-All proceeds from the beautiful product offering which includes locally sourced rose tea, hand painted straw bags, beautiful indigo fabrics benefits the Khu Kho Hoc Foundation which empowers disadvantaged children living in rural areas through education programs.
-If you’ve yet to pick up a bamboo straw, reusable water bottle, or set of eco-friendly utensils this is the place to do so in Hoi An!
+At Vietnam Sustainability Space local volunteers take shifts enlightening guests about environmental issues in Hoi An.
+They also sell ethically produced products that make the perfect responsible travel souvenir or gift.
+The beautiful product offerings include locally sourced rose tea, hand painted straw bags and beautiful indigo fabrics.
+All proceeds benefit the Khu Kho Hoc Foundation which empowers disadvantaged children living in rural areas through education programs.
+Need a bamboo straw, reusable water bottle, or set of eco-friendly utensils?
+Buy them here!

 Weekly pay-as-you-wish workshops are held on the weekends at Vietnam Sustainability Space.
-The courses teach locals and tourists to craft various sustainable products such as plant-based shampoo from local herbs, all-natural toothpaste, and handmade notebooks created from upcycled fabrics tossed aside by Hoi An tailors.
-Participation is always free but donations are strongly encouraged.
-Check the Vietnam Sustainable Space Facebook page to see if there any unique events on during your trip to Hoi An.
-The dreamy space is welcoming to all and encouraging that a more sustainable tomorrow is on the horizon.
+The courses teach locals and tourists to craft various sustainable products.
+These include plant-based shampoo from local herbs, all-natural toothpaste, and handmade notebooks created from upcycled fabrics tossed aside by Hoi An tailors.
+Participation is always free.
+But donations are strongly encouraged.
+So check the Vietnam Sustainable Space Facebook page to see if there any unique events on during your trip to Hoi An.
+The dreamy space is welcoming to all.
+Very encouraging that a more sustainable tomorrow is on the horizon.

 Xu Dang Trong

-Xu Dang Trong, otherwise known as Hoi An Traditional Handicraft, is a fair trade shop located in a 200-year-old house that once belonged to a Chinese merchant.
+Xu Dang Trong, otherwise known as Hoi An Traditional Handicraft, is a fair trade, responsible travel shop.
+Located in a 200-year-old house that once belonged to a Chinese merchant.
 At 3:15 p.m. each afternoon, local musicians gather to perform traditional Vietnamese music at the boutique with heartfelt performances.
-From Monday to Saturday at 10:15 a.m., various artisan workshops are held where you can witness the age-old craft behind many of these beautiful creations.
+From Monday to Saturday at 10:15 a.m., various artisan workshops are held.
+Here you can witness the age-old craft behind many of these beautiful creations.
 Some of the most popular events are lantern making and Vietnamese opera mask painting.
-Don’t miss the Mehndi painting every Thursday from 10 a.m. to 12 noon to get your own wearable art.
+Above all don’t miss the Mehndi painting every Thursday from 10 a.m. to 12 noon to get your own wearable art.

 Address: 9 Nguyen Thai Hoc

-In Hoi An, there are several fair trade boutiques and workshops that offer a beautiful assortment of meaningful souvenirs.
-While haggling is part of the procedure of buying goods in Vietnam, it’s not appropriate to bargain over the equivalent of a few dollars when purchasing handcrafted artisan goods, especially not when the funds support a charity.
-Be respectful when you’re negotiating a price, and keep in mind that your purchase will be directly infused in the local tourism economy.
+Today in Hoi An, there are several fair trade, responsible travel boutiques and workshops offering a beautiful assortment of meaningful souvenirs.
+But while haggling is part of the procedure of buying goods in Vietnam, it’s not appropriate to bargain over the equivalent of a few dollars when purchasing handcrafted artisan goods.
+Especially not when the funds support a charity.
+Be respectful when you’re negotiating a price.
+Therefore keep in mind that your purchase will be directly infused in the local tourism economy.
 If a shop has a sign that reads fixed prices, and the items are simply out of your budget, then take your spending elsewhere.

 Xu Dang Trong

-Along with the craft workshops already mentioned, The ancient teakwood interior of Xu Dang Trong is brought to life with a colourful offering of traditional Vietnamese handicrafts that make for the perfect keepsake souvenir or gift for loved ones back home.
+Along with the craft workshops already mentioned, the ancient teakwood interior of Xu Dang Trong is brought to life with a colourful offering of traditional Vietnamese handicrafts.
+Making the perfect responsible travel keepsake souvenir or gift for loved ones back home.
 Local artisans have crafted various goods such as intricate ceramics, handwoven silk scarves, and dashing lacquer bracelets.
 Xu Dang Trong supports sustainable economic development for ethnic minorities in Vietnam by directly sourcing handicrafts and paying artisans a fair wage for their talents.

 Address: 9 Nguyen Thai Hoc

-The national fair trade boutique, Mekong Creations has a darling artisan shop within the lantern-lined alleyways of Hoi An ancient town.
-Everyone can find a meaningful gift here as the assortment is quite extensive, including everything from handwoven rugs, colourful home decor items, and even bamboo bicycles.
+This national fair trade boutique focuses on responsible travel.
+Mekong Creations has a darling artisan shop within the lantern-lined alleyways of Hoi An’s ancient town.
+Everyone can find a meaningful gift here as the assortment is quite extensive.
+It includes everything from handwoven rugs, colourful home decor items, and even bamboo bicycles.
 All items sold at Mekong Creations are made of locally sourced materials and produced by artisans living in disadvantaged areas of Vietnam and Cambodia in partnership with the NGO Mekong+.

 Villagecraft Planet works with ethnic minority artisans to create sustainable, ethical, and handmade clothing, home décor, and accessories.
-All of the stylish designs sold in the shop have been responsibly-sourced and designed with the principal idea of maintaining traditional textile methods alive.
-Their ethos, “a new way to look good, while doing good,” is something we can seriously get behind.
-Villagecraft Planet is a bit more luxurious than other fair trade shops in Hoi An but the quality is worth the cost.
+All of the stylish designs sold in the shop, responsibly-sourced and designed.
+They have the principal idea of keeping traditional textile methods alive.
+Their ethos, “a new way to look good, while doing good” .
+Therefore something those focusing on responsible travel can seriously get behind.
+However, Villagecraft Planet is a bit more luxurious than other fair trade shops in Hoi An.
+But the quality is worth the cost.

-If you’re looking to source an avant garde clothing item head to the beautiful Chula boutique.
+However if you’re looking to source an avant garde responsible clothing item during your travels head to the beautiful Chula boutique.
 The colorful brand pays tribute to Vietnamese culture through clever designs and references.
-The fashion collection of wearable art is handcrafted by Vietnamese people with physical disabilities.
-Chula is fashion at it’s best–thoughtful clothing that honor heritage and supports the livelihood of local people.
+The fashion collection of wearable art, handcrafted by Vietnamese people with physical disabilities.
+In other words, Chula is fashion at it’s best.
+Thoughtful clothing that honors heritage and supports the livelihood of local people.

 Reaching Out also operates an artisanal goods shop in addition to the tea house.
-At the arts and crafts store employees handcraft various goods at the Reaching Out workshop and invite guests to learn about the craft as silversmiths make unique pieces of jewelry and weavers create beautiful rugs.
-The lovely handicrafts are available for purchase and all proceeds go towards supporting people living with different abilities in Vietnam.
+At the arts and crafts store employees handcraft various goods at the Reaching Out workshop.
+Additionally they invite guests to learn about the craft as silversmiths make unique pieces of jewelry and weavers create beautiful rugs.
+The lovely handicrafts are available for purchase.
+They have a responsible travel focus with all proceeds going towards supporting people living with different abilities in Vietnam.